moderngl/opengl-registry/README.md

 * [opengl-registry on PyPI](https://pypi.org/project/opengl-registry)
 * [opengl-registry on Github](https://github.com/moderngl/opengl-registry)

-A simple tool for extracting information from the OpenGL API Registry.
+A tool for extracting information from the OpenGL API Registry.

 The registry is currently located on github in the KhronosGroup organization: https://raw.githubusercontent.com/KhronosGroup/OpenGL-Registry/master/xml/gl.xml